Deciding to take part in a clinical trial

 • biopsies, which take tissue samples from your body

-• other tests, such as tests on your heart or eyes, if there is a risk that the new treatment could affect them
+• other tests, such as tests on your heart, if there is a risk that the new treatment could affect them

 • a pregnancy test.